fogus/spiel/pyramidenspiel/montauk/README.markdown

  5. Piece movement
  6. Points award

-Details of these steps are found below.
+Steps 1-6 are repeated six times, after which the round will be scored.
+Details of the steps in each round are found below.

 Foreplacing
 -----------